-Last year, my Jingle Bell Toss was a total holiday party hit – both at home with my kids, with their friends at school, and overwhelmingly by all of you!
+Last year, my Jingle Bell Toss was a total holiday kids party games hit – both at home with my kids, with their friends at school, and overwhelmingly by all of you!
 With just 5 minutes, a few dollars worth of supplies and a glue gun, you can make simple party games for children, and vary the theme to fit just about any preschool party or children’s birthday party.
 For Halloween, we’ve changed it up with candy pumpkins and cauldrons!

 Simple Party Game for Halloween